 The form of corporate organization the Company has adopted is "Company with Board of Corporate Auditors."
 The matters to be decided by the Board of Directors in accordance with laws and regulations are subject to a resolution of the Board of Directors; in this way, the Board of Directors is fulfilling its decision-making function.
 On the other hand, the Company has been streamlining the decision-making process by introducing an executive officer system and transferring authority from the Board of Directors to the business execution line.
 The Board of Directors is fulfilling its responsibility to oversee such business execution.
-However, the Company has clearly specified the content of matters that should be resolved by the Board of Directors, the content of matters delegated to the management, and the role of management in the Rules of the Board of Directors and Executive Officers.
-The business executive bodies the Company has establishing a one-year term of office for Directors and Executive Officers.
+However, the Company has clearly specified the content of matters that should be resolved by the Board of Directors, the content of matters delegated to the management, and the role of management in the Rules of the Board of Directors, Rules on the Segregation of Directors' Duties, and Rules on Resolutions, etc. In addition, the Company has clarified Directors' responsibilities with respect to each business year by establishing a one-year term of office for Directors and Executive Officers.
 The business executive bodies the Company has established include the Executive Committee and Branch Managers' Committee, and these organizations review and report on important matters concerning the business execution line.